lablup/backend.ai-docs-webui/docs/admin_menu/admin_menu.rst

 - Name: The name of the user resource policy.
 - Max Folder Count: The maximum number of folders that the user can create.
-  If the user's folder count exceeds this value, the user cannot create a new folder.
+  If the user's folder count exceeds this value, user cannot create a new folder.
   If set to Unlimited, it is displayed as "∞".
 - Max Folder Size: The maximum size of the user's storage space.
-If the user's storage space exceeds this value, the user cannot create a new data folder.
+If user's storage space exceeds this value, user cannot create a new data folder.
 If set to Unlimited, it is displayed as "∞".
 - Max Session Count Per Model Session: The maximum number of available sessions per model service created by a user.
-Increasing this value can put a heavy load on the session scheduler and potentially lead to system downtime, so please exercise caution when adjusting this setting.
+Increasing this value can put a heavy load on the session scheduler and potentially lead to system downtime, so please caution when adjusting this setting.
-- Max Customized Image Count: The maximum number of customized images that the user can create.
-If the user's customized image count exceeds this value, the user cannot create a new customized image.
+- Max Customized Image Count: The maximum number of customized images that user can create.
+If user's customized image count exceeds this value, user cannot create a new customized image.
 If you want to know more about customized images, please refer to the :ref:`My Environments<my-environments>` section.
 - ID: The ID of the user resource policy.
 - Created At: The date and time when the user resource policy was created.

-To update, click the gear icon button in the control column.
-To delete, click the trash can icon button.
+To update, click the 'Setting (Gear)' button in the control column.
+To delete, click the trash can button.

 .. note::

-   Changing a resource policy can affect all users that use that user resource policy, so use it with care.
+   Changing a resource policy may affect all users who use that policy, so use it with caution.

-Similar to keypair resource policy, you can select and display only the columns you want by clicking the gear icon button at the bottom right of the table.
+Similar to keypair resource policy, users can select and display only columns users want by clicking the 'Setting (Gear)' button at the bottom right of the table.

 Project Resource Policy